TitusBokosi/E-learning-platform/docs/DOCS.md

 # E-learning-platform

 This repository contains the backend for an E-Learning Platform built using **Node.js**, **Express**, and **Prisma ORM**.
-The goal of the platform is to allow users (students and instructors) to register, enroll in courses, upload content, and track learning progress.
+The goal of the platform is to allow users (students and instructors) to register, enroll in courses,instructors to upload content(course, topics, lesons), and track learning progress for students.
+Y ou can reference this to the W3schools platform, codeacadamy, GeeksForGeeks, and mainly THE ODIN PROJECT.

 ---
+### Objects in our platform
+1. Students, users
+2. Adminstrators
+3. Courses eg.(Javascript, React)
+4. Topics eg. (functions, Objects and classes, variables--- Lessons under Javascript course)
+5. Lessons eg. (Asynchronous Javascript, synchronous javascript--- Lessons under functions Topic)
 ## 🚀 Tech Stack

 | Component | Technology |